FBA to Z

 Functional Behavior and Intervention Plans for Individuals With ASD

-FBA to Z: Functional Behavior and Intervention Plans for Individuals with ASD presents an alternative approach to conducting FBAs that is more holistic than the traditional FBA and considers not just the surface patterns but also the underlying needs related to autism.
-This revolutionary approach to the FBA highlights the need to understand an individual’s unique needs and strengths within each phase.
+FBA to Z: Functional Behavior and Intervention Plans for Individuals With ASD presents an approach to conducting FBAs that is more holistic than the traditional FBA and considers not just the surface patterns but also the underlying needs related to autism.
+This revolutionary approach to the FBA highlights the need to understand an individual’s unique needs and strengths.
 Using a case study throughout the book, the authors address the unique characteristics of individuals with ASD within the FBA, ultimately resulting in the development of comprehensive, meaningful, and effective interventions, based on the specific needs of the learner.

 MEET THE AUTHORS

 Ruth Aspy, PhD, is a licensed psychologist in private practice with the Ziggurat Group.
-Dr. Aspy specializes in assessment and intervention for individuals with autism spectrum disorders.
+Dr. Aspy specializes in assessment and intervention for individuals with autism spectrum disorder.
 She is co-creator of a comprehensive model of intervention.
-Along with Dr. Barry Grossman, Dr. Aspy has written The Ziggurat Model, winner of the 2008 ASA award for outstanding book of the year.
-Dr. Aspy speaks internationally.
-She has experience in both the clinic and school settings.
+Along with Dr. Barry Grossman, Dr. Aspy has written The Ziggurat Model, winner of the ASA Literary Award of the Year.
+Dr. Aspy speaks internationally and has experience in clinic and school settings.
+Aspy and Grossman have co-authored with two colleagues, FBA to Z: Functional Behavior and Intervention Plans for Individuals with ASD.